What is Responsibility- Really?

 Many people are taught that responsibility is heavy.

-If everything is someone else’s fault, you have no influence.
+If everything is someone else’s fault, then you have no influence.

 Responsibility Turns Purpose Into Reality